grz0zrg/fsynth/README.md

 Fragment can also act as a standalone sequencer but you have to make your own software that interpret the data sent via WebSocket, this synthesizer can also send its data via OSC.

+Fragment support OSC inputs as well, if you send OSC messages starting with "i" as the address, it will define a shader uniform of that name with the data as a float array, [Open Stage Control](http://osc.ammd.net) can be used to control partials or more parameters through OSC that way.

 For any questions, a message board is available [here](https://quiet.fsynth.com/)

 ## Features